ChristianRiis/PigSlayer/README.md

 ### How to Play

-At the in-game prompt type '/js pigslayer(n)' to start playing. n is the number of pigs needed to win the round.
+At the in-game prompt type '/js pigslayer(n)' to start playing. n is the number of pigs needed to kill to win the round.

 Kill pigs to score points.